jmetzger/training-kubernetes-einfuehrung/kubectl-examples/03b-service.md

 ```

-# Example I : Service with ClusterIP
+# Example II : Service with NodePort

 ```
+# you will get port opened on every node in the range 30000+
 apiVersion: apps/v1
 kind: Deployment
 metadata: